551123

 988 SUICIDE & CRISIS LIFELINE

-988 is now active across the United States.
-988 has been designated as the new three-digit number that will route callers to the National Suicide Prevention Lifeline.
+988 is active across the United State and has been designated as the new three-digit number that will route callers to the National Suicide Prevention Lifeline.
 You can call or text 988 or click the link below to chat with a trained crisis counselor.
 Please note that the previous 1-800-273-TALK (8255) number will continue to function indefinitely.
 The 988 Suicide & Crisis Lifeline is a national network of crisis call centers, including one in Idaho, that provides free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, 7 days a week.

 TC